Mi Reflejo

-Mi Reflejo is the second studio album and first Spanish-language album by American singer Christina Aguilera.
-It was released on September 12, 2000 as a joint effort between RCA Records and BMG U.S. Latin.
+Mi Reflejo is the first Spanish-language and second overall studio album by American singer Christina Aguilera.
+It was released on September 12, 2000, as a co-production between RCA Records and BMG U.S. Latin.
 After the commercial success of her first album, Christina Aguilera (1999), Aguilera recorded her follow-up project during 2000.
-It includes five Spanish-language versions of tracks from her previous album, in addition to four original compositions and two cover songs.
+Mi Reflejo includes five Spanish-language versions of tracks from Christina Aguilera, as well as four original compositions and two cover songs.
 The tracks were adapted and composed by Rudy Pérez who also produced the album.

-In the United States, Mi Reflejo peaked at number-one on the Billboard Top Latin Albums and Latin Pop Albums charts where it spent 19 weeks at the top of both charts, becoming one of the longest albums to chart at number one.
-The album was the best-selling Latin pop album of 2000 and was certified 6× Platinum (Latin field) by the Recording Industry Association of America (RIAA).
-It reached number two in Argentina and Uruguay, as well as number five in Mexico, and has sold 2.2 million copies worldwide.
+In the US, Mi Reflejo peaked at number-one on the Billboard Top Latin Albums and Latin Pop Albums charts, on both of which it spent 19 weeks, becoming one of the longest albums to chart at number one.
+Mi Reflejo was the best-selling Latin pop album of 2000 and the Recording Industry Association of America (RIAA) certified it 6× Platinum (Latin field).
+It reached number two in Argentina and Uruguay, and at number five in Mexico, and had sold 2.2 million copies worldwide by 2006.

-Upon its release, Mi Reflejo received generally mixed reviews from music critics, who noted musical similarities to her debut.
-Despite this, the album received several accolades including the Latin Grammy Award for Best Female Pop Vocal Album and a Grammy nomination for Best Latin Pop Album in 2001.
-Three singles were released from the album: "Ven Conmigo (Solamente Tú)", "Pero Me Acuerdo de Ti" and "Falsas Esperanzas".
-To promote the album, Aguilera extended her tour into 2001 for eight more dates and performed at the 43rd Annual Grammy Awards.
+Upon its release, Mi Reflejo received generally mixed reviews from music critics, who were divided on the album's musical style and criticized Aguilera's Spanish-language adaptations.
+The album received several accolades, including the Latin Grammy Award for Best Female Pop Vocal Album and a Grammy nomination for Best Latin Pop Album in 2001.
+Three of the album's songs were released as singles: "Ven Conmigo (Solamente Tú)", "Pero Me Acuerdo de Ti" and "Falsas Esperanzas".
+To promote Mi Reflejo, Aguilera added eight dates to her tour, continuing it into 2001, and performed at the 43rd Annual Grammy Awards.